 IT developers and consultants often ask for an exemplary requirements specification as a starting point for their specific project.
-This document is the guide to such a specification, Requirements Template SL-07.
-The specification itself is a template filled out with a complex example: requirements for an Electronic Health Record system (EHR).
-A few points, for instance web access, had to be illustrated with examples from other areas.
+SL-07 is such a specification.
+It is a template filled out with a complex example: requirements for an Electronic Health Record system (EHR).